 Some days, when the girls are running circles around the house or bouncing on the couch, I wish they’d be less active.
-Other days, I worry that our lifestyle is too sedentary; we enjoy watching movies together as a family, playing board games, and reading lots.
-My blogging involves hours spent at the computer and homeschooling means we are sitting around the table together.
-I appreciate Kimberley Payne’s encouragement to stay active and found myself nodding along with these three ways to motivate kids to be active.
+Other days, I worry that our lifestyle is too sedentary; we enjoy watching movies as a family, playing board games, and reading lots.
+I appreciate Kimberley Payne‘s encouragement to keep fit and found myself nodding along with these three ways to motivate kids to be active.

 1. Pick the Right Activity

 Growing up, my parents offered me the choice to play soccer or softball.
 I tried both and although I wasn’t horrible at either sport, I didn’t love game nights.
 I stressed about letting the team down.

 It wasn’t until adulthood that I realized it wasn’t sports that I didn’t like but playing on a team.
 I’m more of a one-on-one type of girl.
 I prefer tennis over ball hockey, squash over volleyball.
 And given the choice I’d rather challenge myself than an opponent.
 I love to hike in the woods, bicycle on the rail trails, and swim in my pool.

 Children need to know there are many ways to get their exercise—they need to find out whether they prefer being a team player, facing an opponent head-to-head or going solo.
 As a parent, we can help our children by offering them a variety of sports and activities to try for a season and then open up discussion about how they feel about each activity.

 My parents offered a weekly night at the local YMCA where we swam together as a family.
 They took us to forests for long walks after church on Sundays.
 My mom played tennis and my dad biked to and from work.

 They modelled a healthy life and it became part of my sinew to exercise.
 I didn’t flinch at the 30-minute walk to school.
 My three older brothers also maintained healthy lifestyles.
 I believe that my parents’ behaviours set the example for us.